ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 # FAQs

 ### What is the purpose of the project?
 Ballerina is an approach to addressing the integration gap between integration products and general purpose programming languages.

-Integration products, like ESBs and BPMN, are integration simple but not agile and general purpose programming languages are agile but not integration simple.
+Integration with ESBs is still waterfall development.
+The server must be deployed, connectors configured, service logic programmed with XML, and data querying and transformation with XPath.
+This is not developer friendly.

+Programming languages with frameworks like Spring and Node.JS offer agility, but do not make it simple to program distributed system constructs with concurrency models not suited for sequence parallelization.

-We believe that a new programming language and platform is required - a general purpose, concurrent, transactional and statically & strongly typed programming language with both textual and graphical syntaxes.
-Its specialization is integration - it brings fundamental concepts, ideas and tools of distributed system integration into the language and offers a type safe, concurrent environment to implement such applications.
-These include distributed transactions, reliable messaging, stream processing, workflows and container management platforms.
+Ballerina is a compiled, transactional, statically and strongly typed programming language with textual and graphical syntaxes.
+Ballerina incorporates fundamental concepts of distributed system integration into the language and offers a type safe, concurrent environment to implement microservices with distributed transactions, reliable messaging, stream processing, and workflows.

 Ballerina’s concurrency model is built on the sequence diagram metaphor and offers simple constructs for writing concurrent programs.
 Its type system is a modern type system designed with sufficient power to describe data that occurs in distributed applications.
 It also includes a distributed security architecture to make it easier to write applications that are secure by design.